 utilizing the "black box".

-would simply make a kit ourselves.
-We have decided to not take advantage of that hype.
+decided to not take advantage of that hype.

 Another question we are often asked is, "I've installed a pod filter